JonEast87/teamtreehouse_tictactoe/README.md

 - [ ] Let a player add their name before the game starts.

 - [ ] Add programming to support playing against the computer.
-Only one player plays, the other is controlled by your programming.# teamtreehouse_tictactoe
+Only one player plays, the other is controlled by your programming.